This is a brief history of the Oval Cricket Ground, which once hosted the first FA Cup Final and the original Ashes test match.

-The photo above was taken in 2003, looking towards Harleyford Road and the Vauxhall End of the cricket ground.
-The ground has come a long way since the next photo was taken.
+The above photos were taken in 2023, looking towards Harleyford Road and the Vauxhall End of the cricket ground.
+The ground has come a long way since cricket was first played here in1846.

-The ground was leased from the Duchy of Cornwall which owns a good part of the rest of Kennington, and the Duchy remains the landlord to this day.
-The Duke of Cornwall is also the Prince of Wales:- the heir to the British Throne.
-And in 1915 the then Prince of Wales granted the Surrey Cricket Club (the successors to the Montpelier Club) the right to use the Prince of Wales feathers for the club badge.
+The ground was leased from the Duchy of Cornwall which still owns a good part of the rest of Kennington.
+The Duchy remains the landlord to this day. ( The Duke of Cornwall is also the Prince of Wales:- the heir to the British Throne.)
+In 1915 the then Prince of Wales granted the Surrey Cricket Club (the successors to the Montpelier Club) the right to use the Prince of Wales feathers for the club badge.

 The ground was set up as - but never used as - a Prison of War Camp during the Second World War.
 (Photo on left)